-7 Best Oat Milk Brands to Buy, According to Dietitians
+The Best & Worst Oat Milk Brands to Buy, Say Dietitians

 If you're scratching your head wondering how in the world people make something resembling milk from oats, we get it.
 But the process isn't actually that mysterious.
 You just mix oats and water, puree in a blender, and strain.
 Now you've got a creamy liquid to use as a substitute for cow's milk in many recipes (or, just as a cold glass at breakfast).